 Please contact me, or email me at email@example.com.
 I want these recipes to turn out perfectly for you and I'd love to help you!
 You can also post a comment directly on the recipe page and I'll get back to you as soon as I can!

 WHY are you sharing your secret bakery recipes?!?

 After Amycakes Bakery closed, I knew I'd never be able to open another bakery, and I didn't want my recipes to just be sitting in a binder in my closet.
 It's been beyond rewarding seeing readers get excited about my recipes and share pictures of their creations. 🙂

-I’m sharing at least one new recipe weekly!
-Each Amycakes Bakery recipe takes a lot of time to test extensively in my residential oven, but you can request a recipe by voting on your favorite–it helps me choose which recipe to focus on next!
+Each Amycakes Bakery recipe takes a lot of time to test extensively in my residential oven, video and photograph. (and with my two kiddos my time varies).
+But you can request a recipe by voting on your favorite--it helps me choose which recipe to focus on next!

 I bake my cakes in sheet pans to get a flatter more even bake, and so that my cakes never have dark or dry edges.
 However, you can absolutely bake my recipes in other pan sizes.
 The key is to not overfill them, which would cause the cake to be more likely to sink.
 I do have some pan size recommendations if you'd like to bake my cake recipes in other pan sizes.